kamalaweenat/jenkins-project/README.md

 The script source code for each one of the C, Python, Shell exists on the GitHub,

-If Jenkins notices any changes on the GitHub it immediately runs the pipeline (this is done by identifying cron job every minute)
+If Jenkins notices any changes on the GitHub it immediately runs the pipeline (this is done by identifying cron job every minute)<br>
 Another option is to run the pipeline manually..